-Wollongong is a cultural feast which is home to two incredible temples and loads of fun things to do for the family near Sydney.
+Wollongong is a cultural feast that is home to two incredible temples and loads of fun things to do for the family near Sydney.
 It’s even an Instagrammer’s dream with plenty of photo opportunities around the area including the famous Sea Cliff Bridge and the beautiful Nan Tien Temple.

-We’ve found 15 worthy things to do in Wollongong, and you’ll have a fun filled day out planned in no time.
+We’ve found some awesome things to do in Wollongong worthy of leaving Sydney for; you’ll have a fun-filled day out planned in no time.

 Table of Contents